Termination for Convenience Clause Lawyers

 T for C Government Contract Termination for Convenience Meaning?

-Our government contract attorneys help small businesses and larger DOD contractors to prepare termination for convenience settlement proposals, assess the compensation resulting from the termination and assess whether the contracting offer has also breached the contract, or acted in bad faith.
+Our government contract attorneys help small businesses and larger DOD contractors to prepare termination for convenience settlement proposals, assess the compensation resulting from the convenience termination and assess whether the contracting offer has also breached the contract, or acted in bad faith.

-T 4 C Appeal Attorneys
+FAR 52.249-2 T for C Appeal Attorneys

 FAR 52.249-2 (j) allows government contractors the right to appeal FAR termination for convenience decisions under the Disputes Clause from any determination made by the Contracting Officer under paragraph FAR 52.249-2(e), (g), or (l) of this clause, except that if the Contractor failed to submit the termination settlement proposal or request for equitable adjustment within the time provided in paragraph (e) or (l), respectively, and failed to request a time extension, there is no right of appeal.